Please contact Cedar County Public Health at (563)-886-2226 with any questions regarding this information.

 May 11, 2020 - Safeguard Iowa Partnership has released information for businesses reopening after COVID-19 related closures.
 That document can be found at http://www.safeguardiowa.org/resources/Documents/BRP%2005072020.pdf

-Cedar County is providing a bi-monthly newsletter regarding the COVID-19 pandemic to all of its residents.
-Printed copies are provided to all local gas station, grocery stores and post offices.
+Cedar County is providing a newsletter regarding the COVID-19 pandemic to all of its residents.
+Printed copies are provided to those local post offices, gas stations and grocery stores that have agreed to distribute the newsletter.
+Our thanks to those businesses who have been willing to share this information.